Reimagining Their Digital Experience

 There was a significant strategic component to our work which was expedited through a number carefully constructed collaborative sprint workshops.
 These included role definition, project phasing, sharing data on current state, understanding internal pain points, goal / KPI setting, crafting personas, use cases, exploring navigation options, reviewing inspiration, and sketching key wireframes.
-This created a powerful joint team understanding, alignment, speed and momentum.

 The new responsive Manitoba Harvest site was built on an innovative combination of WordPress and Magento, which allowed for unprecedented customizability, updating and ease of use that was second to none.
 One that gets the best of both respective platforms – content management system (CMS) and e-commerce.

 We worked with the internal IT team, customer service and 3rd party vendors Ebridge Connections, Avalara Avatax and CyberSource to integrate into their ERP system and to automate some of the more tedious internal jobs like tax calculation, order import and export, and shipping notifications.
 All abiding to PCI DSS Level 1 compliance and Sarbanes – Oxley recommendations.

 The result is a lightning fast digital experience no matter the task or the device.
 The brand has a stage where it can thrive – big, bright, bold and beautiful.
 More than cosmetics, the experience caters to a growing number of consumers and helps them understand hemp, easily discover products and explore ways to integrate hemp into their household diet.

 Should they want to buy online, the ecommerce experience is seamlessly intertwined with the marketing experience and is invisible to the consumer – seamlessly integrated with Manitoba Harvest internal operations.